ratson/autohttps/README.md

 # le-challenge-webroot

-A fs-based strategy for node-letsencrypt for setting, retrieving, and clearing ACME challenges issued by the ACME server
+An fs-based strategy for node-letsencrypt for setting, retrieving, and clearing ACME challenges issued by the ACME server

 This places the acme challenge in an appropriate directory in the specified `webrootPath`